rishabh06704/MobileApps/GalleryViewer/gallery/Readme.markdown

 ![Image Clicked](image-3.png)

-3. Profile page with Text input fields, Radio toggles, dropdwon, check box, Save button functionailty, and data persistance on reload (could not include a screenshot for data persistance besides verifying fro the terminal log)
+3. Profile page with Text input fields, Radio toggles, dropdown, check box, Save button functionailty, and data persistance on reload (could not include a screenshot for data persistance besides verifying from the terminal log)

 ![Profile page](image-5.png)

-4. Error handling when emptyy fields are passed i text inputs
+4. Error handling when emptyy fields are passed in text inputs

 ![Error Handling](image-6.png)